jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Upload All (from Local Folder) into Immich Photos:</span>
 - From version 3.0.0 onwards, the Tool has a feature to 'Upload Folder into Immich Photos'.
+- To run this feature you have to use the flag _'-iuAll,  --immich-upload-all <INPUT_FOLDER>'_
+- where,
+- \<INPUT_FOLDER> is the folder that contains all the assets that you want to upload.
 - If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Immich Photos account and will upload all the assets contained in <INPUT_FOLDER> that are supported by Immich Photos.
-- The folder <INPUT_FOLDER> can be passed using the Flag: _'-iuAll,  --immich-upload-all <INPUT_FOLDER>'_
+- If you want to create Albums for some specific subfolders you have two options:
+  1. Move all the Albums subfolders into a '<INPUT_FOLDER>/Albums', in this way the Tool will consideer all the subfolders inside as an Album, and will create an Album in Immich Photos with the same name as the subfolder, associating all the assets inside to it.
+  2. Use the complementary argument _'-AlbFld, --albums-folders <ALBUMS_FOLDER>'_, in this way the Tool will create Albums also for each subfolder found in '<ALBUMS_FOLDER>' (apart from those found inside '<INPUT_FOLDER>/Albums')

   ### Example of use:
   ```
   ./CloudPhotoMigrator.run --immich-upload-all ./MyLibrary
   ```
-  With this example, the Tool will connect to your Immich Photos account and process the folder ./MyLibrary and will upload all supported assets found on it, creating a new Album per each subfolder found within '<INPUT_FOLDER>/Albums' folder.
+  With this example, the Tool will connect to your Immich Photos account and process the folder ./MyLibrary and will upload all supported assets found on it, creating a new Album per each subfolder found within './MyLibrary/Albums' folder.

 ## <span style="color:blue">Download All from Immich Photos:</span>
 - From version 3.0.0 onwards, the Tool has a feature to 'Download All from Immich Photos'.
+- To run this feature you have to use the flag _'-idAll, --immich-download-all <OUTPUT_FOLDER>'_
+- where,
+- \<OUTPUT_FOLDER> is the folder where you want to download all your assets.
 - If you configure properly the file 'Config.ini' and execute this Feature, The Tool will connect to Immich Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
-- To execute this feature, you can use the Flag: _'-idAll, --immich-download-all <OUTPUT_FOLDER>'_
 - All Albums will be downloaded within a subfolder of <OUTPUT_FOLDER>/Albums/ with the same name of the Album and all files will be flattened into it.
 - Assets with no Albums associated will be downloaded within a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.